umefy/go-web-app-template/README.md

 - Follow clean architecture principles with clear layer separation
 - Write tests for all business logic in the service layer
-- Use dependency injection for all dependencies
+- Use FX dependency injection for all dependencies
 - Keep domain logic pure and infrastructure-agnostic
 - Document APIs with OpenAPI specifications
 - Use transactions for data consistency